varya/steroids/_posts/tizen/2013-10-14-config-xml-tizen.markdown

 The `<widget>` tag encloses and defines the whole Tizen Web App. `viewmodes="maximized"` ensures that your app is running in full screen mode without any extra controls, and the `id` attribute is just a unique domain-style string.

 The `<tizen:application>` tag's `id` and `package` identify your app on the Tizen device. `package` must be exactly 10 characters long, random string of alphanumerics. `id` begins with your `package` key, followed by a `.` and then a 1-52 character string containing alphanumerics.
+Remember to change this for a new Steroids project, so you don't get conflicts with existing Steroids projects.

 {% highlight xml %}
 <content src="index.html"/>